retrohacking/retrohacking.github.io/_posts/2022-09-11-anya-gacha.md

 print(f"flag{requests.post(server, data=d, headers=h).content.decode()}")
 ```

-We've just imported the haslib and base64 module to encrypt the counter, and requests to actually perform the requests:
+We've just imported the hashlib and base64 module to encrypt the counter, and requests to actually perform the requests:

-I've then declared the counter as bytes (as I've seen on DNSpy), and the server, that was present in the analised file as a string.
+I've then declared the counter as bytes (as I've seen on DNSpy), and the server, that was present in the analysed  file as a string.

 I've then computed and updated the counter 1000 times.
 This has been my first attempt, I've imagined that the CTF organizers would never appreciate getting 1000 requests from each player at a time.
 That would have been the next tentative.